Thanks to Dr. Michael Persinger for his extensive help with The Shiva Stimulation System. Persinger’s Endorsement (new window).

 Many psychics maintain that everyone has the potential to be a psychic, and that everyone has psychic perceptions, but that most people can’t recognize them for what they are.

-In laboratory studies a device designed like Shiva was able to elicit psychic perceptions from a majority of the subjects.
+In laboratory studies, Shiva’s predecessor elicited psychic perceptions from the majority of the subjects.
 It’s not known how prone the subjects were, but its possible that some of them had never consciously had a psychic perception in their lives.
-They weren’t told the purpose of the experiment, so volunteering wasn’t more attractive to psychics than it was to anyone else.
+They weren’t told the purpose of the experiment, so volunteering wasn’t more attractive to psychics than it would be to anyone else.
 Its possible that some of the subjects may have had the first psychic perception of their lives.
 They may not have known their thoughts and inner images were psychic, but they were.

-Some of the advice I’m about to give is based on personal experience, some of it is based on conversations with psychics, some is from books and some is based on my understanding of the neuroscience on the subject.
+Some of the advice I’m about to give is based on personal experience.
+Some is based on conversations with psychics, some is from books and some is based on my understanding of the neuroscience on the subject.
 I’m not going to try to separate all these out for the reader, but it’s important that I make it clear that what follows is my own understanding, and doesn’t reflect the ideas of any specific psychic school or the research group I belong to.